SummitESP/django-affect/README.md

 Installing
 ----------

-Affect has been tested and working with Django 1.4, 1.5, and 1.6, and requires django-extensions.
+Affect has been tested and working with Django 1.8 requires django-extensions.

+For support for Django 1.4, 1.5, 1.6 use version 1.1.0

 Install from [github](https://github.com/ConsumerAffairs/django-affect) with pip: